joshpoll/bluefish-docs/classic/docs/example-gallery/python-tutor.md

 ## The Global Frame

 The Global Frame itself is a composition of various other components.
-In particular, the Global Frame contains some text components, some variables, and some components responsible for the styling if the output.
+In particular, the Global Frame contains some text components, some variables, and some components responsible for the styling of the output.

 ### The Variable Sub-Component